• X

 EHMA 2025 PARTNERS

-The Karolinska Medical Management Centre (MMC) offers academic education to health care professionals and managers, and carry out research to support a science based management practice in health care.
-Their vision is to address how resources in the form of competence, knowledge, material and other assets can best be used and developed to improve human health.
-MMC’s aim is to develop new knowledge through interaction with our partners and fruitful meetings between theory and practice.
+Karolinska Institutet Medical Management Centre offers academic education to health care professionals and managers, and carry out research to support a science based management practice in health care.
+Our vision is to address how resources in the form of competence, knowledge, material and other assets can best be used and developed to improve human health.
+Our aim is to develop new knowledge through interaction with our partners and fruitful meetings between theory and practice.

 The European Regional and Local Health Authorities (EUREGHA) is a European network that brings together regional and local health authorities to advance public health policies and systems.
 EUREGHA serves as a platform for members to exchange best practices, influence European health policy, and foster collaboration on cross-border health challenges.